SOMBOE!!

 surrendered their weapons.
 It's quite different picture than what

-you read in Shakespeare, isn't it?
-But these are the facts.
+read in Shakespeare, isn't it?
+But

 So how does this pertain to baseball?
 Well, just like Agincourt,